canonical/canonical.com/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 ---

-*Note - filling in this form will file an issue against the canonical.com website* *Please provide as many details as possible in order to provide maintainers more context about the issue.
+*Note - filling in this form will file an issue against the canonical.com website*.
+*Please provide as many details as possible in order to provide maintainers more context about the issue.
 Don't skip/remove any of the sections below.
 If there is no data to provide in one of the sections, please specify it by typing "N/A" or similar.
 That will help maintainers reproduce the issue and be able to help quickly.
 Thanks.*

 ## Summary